iamdonovan/iamdonovan.github.io/_sources/teaching/egm722/practicals/cartopy.rst

 We’ll work with GeoDataFrames more in next week’s practical, but for now see if you can put these different pieces together and figure out the total area of lakes in the ``Water`` dataset that are smaller than 10 square kilometers.
-I’ll provide two hints to get you started:
+I’ll provide a few reminder hints to get you started:

-1. GeoDataFrames can be subset using a conditional and a column in the GeoDataFrame, like we saw above.
+1. **GeoDataFrame**\ s can be subset using both a conditional and a column in the **GeoDataFrame**, like we saw above.
-2. With only a single value, ``.loc`` returns all columns of the GeoDataFrame where the rows match the given index/conditional statement.
+2. With only a single value, ``.loc`` returns all columns of the GeoDataFrame where the rows match the given index/slice/conditional statement.
 To select a specific column or group of columns, we can use a comma to separate the different indexers.
 3. The numerical columns of a GeoDataFrame (also called Series or